How to get the best from a fortnight of precious revision and study time

 This is not the time for procrastination or for kidding yourself you can just sit back and everything will be fine.

-Whether you’ve been revising since the start of term or chancing it with last-minute cramming, this half term is a big week leading up to the rest of your exams.
+Whether you’ve been revising since the start of term or chancing it with last-minute cramming, this Easter break is two big weeks leading up to the rest of your assessments.

 There’s probably no school or college, so it will be up to you to make the most of it.

 1. Plan the fortnight

 Make a timetable for the two weeks.
-Work out how much you need to revise for each exam and what topics you need to focus on.
+Work out how much you need to revise for each assessment and what topics you need to focus on.

 Decide how long you want your revision sessions to be and whether you want to alternate subjects or revise in long blocks, and then slot the subjects and topics into the time available.

-Set some time at the beginning and end of the week to spend looking at the whole subject, reviewing everything you’ve learned so far.
+Set some time at the beginning and end of each week to spend looking at the whole subject, reviewing everything you’ve learned so far.

 Don't forget to give yourself a bit of time off and build in some breaks to make sure all your revision has a chance to go in – it's best to take a five-minute break every 25 minutes.
 This is sometimes called the Pomodoro method.

 2. Find out what you don't know... and learn it